The-AI-Alliance/microsite-template/README-template.md

 > [!NOTE]
 > 1. The script will try to use `zsh`.
 If you don't have `zsh`, but you have `bash` V5 or later, then use `bash ./finish-microsite.sh ...`
 > 2. To see the current list of required and optional arguments, run the script with the `--help` flag.
 > 3. By default, the website will be published from the `main` branch.
 If you prefer to use a different branch, we have used `latest` as a convention for most of the microsites.
 In this case, add the flag `--use-latest`.
-If you prefer to use a different branch, use `--publish-branch BRANCH`.
+If you prefer to use a different branch name `BRANCH`, use `--publish-branch BRANCH`.

 > [!WARNING]
-> The script pushes the changes from the local repo to the upstream repo in GitHub.
+> After the script makes changes, it pushes them from the local repo to the upstream repo in GitHub.
 If you don't want to do that, preferring to push changes upstream later, then add the option `--no-push`.
 Pushing upstream may fail depending on how your personal GitHub account is configured, etc. Talk to Dean Wampler if you have problems here.

 ### 3. Edit the website buttons.

 > [!NOTE]
-> At this point, all the subsequent steps can be done on the GitHub UI for your repo.
+> From this point forward, all the subsequent steps can be done on the GitHub UI for your repo.

 There are purple "header buttons" that appear on all pages in the website.
 You can see examples in existing websites, e.g., [OTDI](https://the-ai-alliance.github.io/open-trusted-data-initiative/).
 The buttons are defined as HTML _anchor_ tags (`<a href="...">...</a>`) in the file `docs/_includes/header_buttons_custom.html`.